BoldingBruggeman/fabm-pisces/README.md

 ```
 * Bacterial uptake of iron in `p4zrem.F90` uses a hardcoded maximum phytoplankton growth rate of 0.6 d-1 (at 0 degrees Celsius).
 That matches the paper, but not the latest PISCES code, in which this constant has been replaced by 0.8 d-1.
 Should the bacterial uptake constant not be replaced too?
 *  What is the unit of zpres in `p4zche.F90`?
 L248 seems to convert from dbar to bar, but comments on L345-354 suggest dbar is needed.
 (Asked Olivier Aumont 19 July 2021)
+* why the different treatment of POC and GOC disaggregation in the mixed layer (`p4zpoc.F90`)?
+Is that because the sinking rate of POC is constant, whereas the sinking of GOC is (potentially) depth-dependent?